ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

     //...
 ```

 Although this feature enables simple codes, it is not obvious what happens when matches `.int(a as T)`.
-Developers can notice that they lack `b` declaration by finding that `b` has type `S?`, but it is difficult to know that `b` has type `Never?` when the declaration of `b` is omitted.
+Developers can notice that they lack `b` declaration by finding that `b` has type `S?`, but it is difficult to know that `b` has type `Never?`.
 Simply speaking, this is much too magical.

-Also, as written this feature requires `Never` as the bottom type.
+Also, as written above, this feature requires `Never` as the bottom type.
 It was discussed in several threads but has not been finished yet.

 * https://forums.swift.org/t/pitch-never-as-a-bottom-type/5920

 * https://forums.swift.org/t/make-never-the-bottom-type/36013